MeteoSwiss/rainforest/docs/index.rst

 :ref:`Usage`
 ~~~~~~~~~~~~~~~~~

-How to use the code on Kesch
+How to use the code on balfrin

 :ref:`Reference`
 ~~~~~~~~~~~~~~~~~~~~~~~~